chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 review, but such efforts should be open to changing once the design is being discussed.

-If your task does require a design issue, you may skip ahead to the `Development`_ section.
+If your task does not require a design issue, you may skip ahead to the `Development`_ section.